INTRODUCTION AND EPIDEMIOLOGY

 In addition to palpating for tenderness or masses, evaluate for surgical scars, rashes, bruising, or ascites.
 Peritoneal signs may be less obvious in patients who are elderly, are obese, or have altered neurologic status.
 A digital rectal exam is helpful, if indicated, to evaluate complaints of rectal pain or bleeding.

-A pelvic examination is usually a routine component of the exam of women with lower abdominal pain, but studies report a lack of accuracy and ...
+A pelvic examination is usually a routine component of the exam of women with lower abdominal pain, but studies report a lack of ...